 The section of the Ring Road between Reykjavík and Akureyri goes through the country’s verdant western region.

-When travelling this route, it's very easy to detour and see sites like Hraunfossar and Barnafoss waterfalls, Deildartunguhver hot spring, and the Vatnsnes Peninsula, which is the best seal-watching spot in the country.
+When traveling this route, it's easy to detour and see sites like Hraunfossar and Barnafoss waterfalls, Deildartunguhver hot spring, and the Vatnsnes Peninsula, the best seal-watching spot in the country.

 When properly in the North, the Ring Road will take you safely to the Lake Mývatn region.

-The diverse sites and landscapes around here will mesmerise any visitor, but Game of Thrones fans, in particular, are in for a treat.
+The various sites and landscapes around here will mesmerize any visitor, but Game of Thrones fans, in particular, are in for a treat.

 Iceland’s most popular tourist trail is the Golden Circle.
-On any trip to Iceland, it is definitely worth visiting.
+On any trip to Iceland, it is undoubtedly worth visiting.

 Thingvellir is the only UNESCO World Heritage Site on the Icelandic mainland.
 It is the site of the Alþing, which is one of the world’s oldest parliamentary assemblies.

-It's pretty remarkable that the English language would pick up the name of this formation in particular since English only has 80 loan words from Icelandic.
+It's remarkable that the English language would pick up the name of this natural feature since English only has 80 loan words from Icelandic.

-Though Geysir is no longer active, its sister Strokkur erupts every five to ten minutes and can blast water higher than twenty metres.
-The surrounding area is dotted with hot springs, steam vents, and mud-pots.
+Though Geysir is no longer active, its sister Strokkur erupts every five to ten minutes and can blast water higher than twenty meters.
+Hot springs, steam vents, and mud-pots dot the surrounding area.